 Consequences of Unpaid Nonprofit Payroll Taxes

-Consequences of unpaid payroll taxes for nonprofits fall mainly on the board members of the nonprofit organization that has not paid their payroll taxes.
+Consequences of unpaid payroll taxes for nonprofits fall mainly on the board members of the nonprofit organization who have not paid their payroll taxes.
 Many voluntary board members are not aware that they can be held personally liable for unpaid payroll taxes and may be required to pay the taxes and penalties on behalf of the nonprofit.

 — IRS Manual Part 5, Chapter 17, Section 7

 Board members, particularly the board directors, must have oversight on making sure taxes are paid on time.
 The best way to stay on top of this is to have a tax deadline and information filing calendar for federal and state tax requirements.

-To prevent costly nonprofit payroll filing errors, nonprofits may choose to either implement nonprofit payroll software designed specifically to for state and federal compliance or outsource these services to a payroll service provider that specializes in nonprofit payroll requirements.
+To prevent costly nonprofit payroll filing errors, nonprofits may choose to either implement nonprofit payroll software designed specifically for state and federal compliance or outsource these services to a payroll service provider that specializes in nonprofit payroll requirements.

 The following 7 tips provide guidelines in helping to keep your nonprofit compliant when handling nonprofit payroll responsibilities.

 - Keep track of payroll tax deadlines.
 Regardless of who does your nonprofit payroll, it is in your best interest to keep track of payroll tax due dates.
 Setup a calendar with alerts so you can stay on top of when these taxes must be paid.